villares/villares.github.io/README-EN.md

 ### teaching activities

+- As a PhD student at FEC-Unicamp, teaching with my supervisor (Daniel Moreira) an elective discipline in the first semester of 2021.

+- Teaching at Fábrica Escola de Humanidades (high school), since 2020

 - Teacher at Belas Artes, since 2019
   - Scripting culture (Processing Python Mode) for the Digital Architecture and Parametric Design course

-- Teacher at Escola Britânica de Artes Criativas - EBAC, since 2019
+- Teacher at Escola Britânica de Artes Criativas - EBAC, 2019
   - Creative coding for the Art & Digital Media course

 - Art and technology educator at SESC Avenida Paulista, since 2018

-- Teacher at Instituto Europeo di Design - São Paulo - IED-SP, since 2016
+- Teacher at Instituto Europeo di Design - São Paulo - IED-SP, 2016—2019
   - Creative Coding
   - 3D Modeling, VR/AR